Gileba-org/plg_system_templatecompanion/README.md

 ## Options
 #### Force compilation
 When turned on, every page load will trigger a new compilation.
-It is recommended to only activate this option when developping a new template.
+It is recommended to only activate this option when developing a new template.
 #### Preserve comments
 When turned on, comments made in the source files (Less) will be transferred to the destination file (CSS).
 #### Format